dshe/ExchangeTime/README.md

 ## ExchangeTime&nbsp;&nbsp;[![License](https://img.shields.io/badge/license-Apache%202.0-7755BB.svg)](https://opensource.org/licenses/Apache-2.0)

-***A small desktop application that displays a timeline indicating periods when financial exchanges are open.***
+***A small desktop application that displays a timeline indicating periods when financial exchanges are operating***
-- the gold vertical line represents the current point in time
+- the gold vertical line represents the current time
 - zoom the timeline using the mouse wheel or +/- keys
 - anchor the window to the edge of the screen by dragging it beyond the edge
 - right click to announce the current time